GattaniAkshit/react_agent/README.md

 - `SYSTEM_PROMPT`: the ReAct schema + guardrails (a sample is in `.env.example`)
 - `DEFAULT_SEARCH_RESULT`: optional default when a search returns no results

+Note: This repository includes a sanitized public `SYSTEM_PROMPT` in `.env.example` to demonstrate the controller contract.
+Proprietary prompt heuristics used in client work are intentionally omitted.

 ---

 ## Usage